 Hours: Sundays and Fridays from Noon-4:00 p.m.

 Admission is free (donations appreciated), but each member of your party must have a valid Mcard.
+We’re sorry that we cannot admit children at this time.
 Gallery capacity is reduced to ensure safe social distancing, so no large groups, please.

 Enter through the museum’s main entrance—between the pumas—on the southeast side of the building.